 Do Natural Mosquito Repellents Work?

 These have gained traction recently among the eco-conscious as a response to what they see as an overuse of pesticides and other chemicals in the US and around the world.
 People didn’t have chemical sprays 100 years ago, they argue, so why should we use them now?
-There are a lot of different methods for repelling mosquitos naturally, but in order to protect ourselves, we should separate fact from fiction.
+There are a lot of different methods for repelling mosquitoes naturally, but in order to protect ourselves, we should separate fact from fiction.

 Are Chemical Mosquito Repellents Safe?

 Contrary to what people may think, you’re not just spraying hazardous chemicals on yourself and throwing your life to chance.
 Each chemical repellent on the market must pass rigorous FDA and EPA standards before it can be sold to the general public.
 Countless scientific professionals are working to perfect these formulas and strike that previously-mentioned balance between safety and effectiveness.

 Of course, when talking about chemical insect repellents, one should mention DEET, or diethyltoluamide.
 Developed in 1941 by the USDA for US Army troops to use during jungle warfare in World War II, it’s a yellowish oil that can be applied to skin or clothing.
 DEET provides protection not only from mosquitoes but ticks, fleas, chiggers, and many other biting insects as well.
 Many common insect repellents contain DEET and are legally required to mark the concentration on the label.
 There is a direct correlation between this concentration and the hours of effectiveness it provides – studies have shown 20 to 34 percent DEET offers anywhere from three to six hours of protection, while 100 percent DEET offers up to 12 hours.
 The Centers for Disease Control and Prevention typically recommends 30 to 50 percent DEET to effectively prevent the spread of mosquito-borne illness.